Halytskyi/SmartThings/home-cluster/ip-kvm/README.md

   - Access via Web UI or VNC;
   - Control power (on mini PCs) by power buttons via Web UI;
   - Check power status (on mini PCs) by reading power LED state via Web UI.
+- Using Raspberry Pi as DHCP and tFTP server for install OS on nodes via PXE.

 ### Screenshots of UI